Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   </pre>

    Diagram 1 shows the workflow with a live media ingest from an
-   ingest source towards an active media processing entity.
+   ingest source towards a media processing entity.
-   In the example in diagram 1 the media processing entity
+   In the example in diagram 1, the media processing entity
    prepares the final media presentation for the client
    that is delivered by the Content Delivery Network to a client.